 Sometimes I wonder if that’s why alcoholics (or maybe just ME) tend to prefer isolation.
 It’s exhausting to have to “put on” a personality that suits the circumstance that you’re in.
 Like I said, it was never done intentionally—and it’s taken me a LONG time to see it for what it really was.

-During my fourteen years at that office, I gained the strength and courage to escape the hellish marriage I was in, and find sobriety.
-I blossomed into a productive member of society!
-But, I was STILL empty.
+During my fourteen years at that office, I gained the strength and courage that I needed to escape my hellish marriage and find sobriety.
+I blossomed into a productive member of society.
+But I was STILL empty.
 I became a bit of a workaholic, did some MAJOR overspending, and began that never ending search for the man who never really existed (Mister Perfect).

-The bottom line is that I was constantly trying to fill a void.
-I had an insatiable appetite and it was killing me…
+The bottom line is that I was constantly trying to fill that void.
+I had an insatiable appetite and it was killing me:

 More, More, MORE!
 You need MORE!!